snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 );
 {% endhighlight %}

+This example returns a table with one row per session.
+The device timestamp is used to order events within each session.

-### Initial Frame
+### Initial frame

-Previous implementations used SQL Window Functions (e.g. `FIRST VALUE`), but the model now joines on `device_min_tstamp`.
-The example below assigns the landingpage to each session.
+The next step is to return fields associated with the first event in each, for example, session.
+The example below returns the landingpage for each session.
+This is achieved via an `INNER JOIN` between the events table and the basic table (discussed before) on `dvce_min_tstamp`.
+This returns those events that have the earliest device timestamp for that session.
+Remember that events sent from a device do not necessarily arrive in the same order.

 {% highlight sql %}
 SELECT